Holland & Belgium Bike & Boat: Bruges to Amsterdam

 What to Expect:

-The route immediately crosses the Scheldt River at Melle town and joins a beautiful bike path along the northern bank of the river.
-After around 6.8 miles (11 km), the route diverts from the river to meander through the countryside and a few small settlements.
-Upon returning to the river, cross by the ferry and then continue along the southern banks on a bike path leading to the large Dender River Locks.
-After meeting the barge, there is the option for a loop ride to explore the small city of Dendermonde.
-Then cycle on to St. Amands where the barge will moor for the night.
+The route begins by crossing the Scheldt River at the town of Melle and joins a beautiful bike path along the river’s northern bank.
+After approximately 6.8 miles (11 km), the route leaves the river to meander through the countryside and a few small settlements.
+Upon returning to the river, you’ll cross by ferry and continue along the southern bank on a bike path leading to the large Dender River locks.
+After meeting the barge, you’ll have the option to take a loop ride to explore the small city of Dendermonde.
+Then, continue cruising to St. Amands, where the barge will moor for the night.

 Included Meals: Breakfast, Dinner

-Meet the barge at one of Antwerp’s historic docks in the afternoon, then walk into town to dine on your own in one of the many restaurants and enjoy a free evening.
+Meet the barge at one of Antwerp’s historic docks in the afternoon.
+This evening, walk into town to dine on your own at one of the many local restaurants and enjoy a free evening to explore.

 Today’s Ride Choices